+353-1-416-8900REST OF WORLD

 • ID: 5789732

-Proteolytic Enzymes and their Inhibitors in Infectious Pathogens brings together key experts to provide a thorough discussion of proteolytic enzymes and their endogenous inhibitors found in parasites, bacteria and viruses.
-The book focuses on the respective roles of the different catalytic classes of proteolytic enzymes and their protein-protease inhibitors at the host-infectious organism interface and how this knowledge may inform drug and vaccine design.
-Following a foundational overview of proteases and macromolecular inhibitors of pathogenic organisms, the book discuss recent research on distinct classes of proteolytic enzymes in pathogens.
+Proteolytic Enzymes and their Inhibitors in Infectious Pathogens brings together key experts to provide a thorough discussion of proteolytic enzymes and their endogenous inhibitors found in parasites, bacteria, and viruses.
+The book focuses on the respective roles of the different catalytic classes of proteolytic enzymes and their protein-protease inhibitors at the host-infectious organism interface, and how this knowledge may inform drug and vaccine design.
+Following a foundational overview of proteases and macromolecular inhibitors of pathogenic organisms, authors discuss recent research on distinct classes of proteolytic enzymes in pathogens.
+Classes include aspartic proteases, cysteine proteases, metalloproteases, serine proteases, and threonine proteases with experts contributing chapters on distinct enzymes and inhibitors.
+New methods to identify protease substrates and inhibitors are also provided, with step-by-step protocols to advance new research and drive drug discovery.

 Table of Contents

-3. DNA-linked inhibitor antibody assay (DIANA) to capture proteases in complex mixtures and identify novel small-molecule inhibitors
+2. DNA-linked inhibitor antibody assay (DIANA) to capture proteases in complex mixtures and identify novel small-molecule inhibitors

-7. Recent Advances in Applications of Proteomic Approaches and Chemical Tools for Pathogen Profiling
+3. Recent Advances in Applications of Proteomic Approaches and Chemical Tools for Pathogen Profiling

-Part 3: Aspartic proteases and their inhibitors
+4. Aspartic proteases and their inhibitors in Trypanosomatids

 9. Bacterial signal peptidases